aeraglyx/frontal_area/README.md

 The `input` directory should contain subdirectories for different subjects/measurements, each containing at least one photo of the person.

-> Tip - shoot from far away with bigger zoom to approximate orthographic projection.
+> TIP - Shoot from far away with bigger zoom to approximate orthographic projection.

 You should also have one photo from the same distance where the person holds a 1 meter stick perpendicular to the camera.
 Measure it in pixels (e.g. in [Gimp](https://www.gimp.org/)) and record it along with the persons mass to `data_in.csv`: